poonamshettar/Portfolio/README.md

 The primary goal of compression is in maintaining the integrity of the data/file while reducing its storage space.

 - Compression before Encryption- An extra layer of security as encrypted data is not directly decipherable by malicious entities.
-- Storage Optimization- reducing the high cost investment on disk space for cybersecurity companies which have vast amount of databse.
+- Storage Optimization- reducing the high cost investment on disk space for cybersecurity companies which have vast amount of database.

 #### Challenges: